Originally published in the Saskatoon Star Phoenix – April 25, 2016

 C.L.: The Family Bridges program is led by trained facilitators.

 By the end of day one you can see improvement.
-Children are relieved if they can restore the relationship with both parents.
+Reconnecting with both parents relieves children.
 Research shows they have a preference to have both parents in their lives.

 It’s really amazing to see the change.
 The transformation is just incredible.